angular/angular/aio/content/guide/property-binding.md

 In this example, `src` is the name of the `<img>` element property.

 The brackets, `[]`, cause Angular to evaluate the right-hand side of the assignment as a dynamic expression.
-Without the brackets, Angular treats the the right-hand side as a string literal and sets the property to that static value.
+Without the brackets, Angular treats the right-hand side as a string literal and sets the property to that static value.

 <code-example path="property-binding/src/app/app.component.html" region="no-evaluation" header="src/app.component.html"></code-example>